Enhanced radio emission between a galaxy cluster pair: Discussion

 The subsequent interpretation of the physical properties of the diffuse emission in \cl\ is limited by the unknown 3D geometry of the system and the lack of spectral index information (see the end of this Section for further discussion on the latter).
 Keeping this limitation in mind, we can adopt the standard assumptions of the source lying in the plane of the sky and a spectral index of $\alpha = 1.3$ to estimate basic physical properties of the source.
 These can then be compared with those of radio halos and bridges to evaluate potential similarities and differences with these two classes of sources. \\

 For example, assuming an oblate (prolate) ellipsoidal geometry with semi-axes $r_{\rm maj} = 750$ kpc and $r_{\rm min} = 400$ kpc, the volume of emission would be $V = 1.48\times10^{73}$ cm$^3$ ($2.77\times10^{73}$ cm$^3$).
 Assuming that the radio emission is uniform in the volume, its mean radio emissivity at 822~MHz is $\langle \epsilon \rangle = P / V = 8.58 \times 10^{-43}$ erg s$^{-1}$ Hz$^{-1}$ cm$^{-3}$ ($4.48 \times 10^{-43}$ erg s$^{-1}$ Hz$^{-1}$ cm$^{-3}$).
 Here we adopted the flux density integrated above the $2\sigma_{\rm rms}$ level ($S = 4.4$ mJy); assuming the the $3\sigma_{\rm rms}$ level measurement ($S = 3.5$ mJy), the emissivity would be $\sim$20\% lower.
 Extrapolating the results at 1.4 GHz, the emissivity would fall in the range $2.3-4.3 \times 10^{-43}$ erg s$^{-1}$ Hz$^{-1}$ cm$^{-3}$, \ie\ on the low-end of the emissivity distribution of radio halos \citep{murgia24coma}.
 For comparison, the emissivity estimated for the bridges in A399-A401 and A1758N-S are an order of magnitude lower \citep{govoni19, botteon20a1758}.
-The higher emissivity in \cl\ is in line with the fact that its diffuse emission is likely generated after the pericenter passage, when numerical simulations predict that the turbulent energy flux is higher \citep[\eg][]{vazza17turbulence}.
-The \xrism\ satellite is currently probing the velocity dispersion and bulk velocity in the ICM with X-ray microcalorimeter spectroscopy \citep{xrism25a2029b, xrism25a2319, xrism25a2029, xrism25coma, xrism25centaurus}.
-Although observationally very demanding, extending such measurements to intra-cluster bridges would be crucial to constrain the level of turbulence and, in turn, understand the efficiency of particle acceleration in these low-density environments.
+Interpreting the higher emissivity in \cl\ is challenging given its uncertain merger phase.
+If the system is observed before pericenter passage, the high value may suggest that radio bridges can span a broad range of emissivities (similar to radio halos) and that this could, for example, depend on the separation between the two clusters.
+In the post-pericenter scenario, numerical simulations predict that the turbulent energy flux is higher \citep[\eg][]{vazza17turbulence}, which may in turn lead to higher synchrotron emissivities.
+The \xrism\ satellite is currently probing the velocity dispersion and bulk velocity in the ICM with X-ray microcalorimeter spectroscopy \citep{xrism25a2319, xrism25a2029core, xrism25coma, xrism25a2029beyond, xrism25centaurus}.
+Although observationally very demanding, extending such measurements to intracluster bridges would be crucial to constrain the level of turbulence and, in turn, understand the efficiency of particle acceleration in these low-density environments.
+Similarly, following the evolution of relativistic electrons in numerical simulations through tracer particles in the region between colliding clusters, both before and after core passage, would help determining whether the properties of the radio emission in bridges differ between the two dynamical phases.
 We again remind the reader that the estimates reported above rely on the following assumptions: that the source lies in the plane of the sky, it uniformly fills an ellipsoidal volume, and it has a spectral index of $\alpha = 1.3$. \\